 Traits of an Overthinking Empath :

-- High Sensitivity: An Empath Overthinking is more sensitive to the emotions and energy of those around them.
+- High Sensitivity: An Empath Overthinking is more sensitive to the emotions/energy of people.

-- Deep Empathy: They feel a profound empathy for others, often experiencing the emotions of others as if they were their own.
+- Deep Empathy: feel the emotions of others as if they were their own.

-- Helpers: Many empaths are emotionally intellgient and attracted to careers or roles that involve helping others.
+- Helpers: emotionally intelligent and attracted to careers or roles that involve helping others.

-- Heightened Awareness: Empaths are hypersensitive, and they try to dissect every word, every gesture, and every facial expression, searching for hidden meanings and underlying intentions.
+- Heightened Awareness: dissect every word, gesture, and facial expression.

-- Strong Emotional Responses: They can experience intense emotional reactions, both positive and negative, to various situations.
+- Strong Emotional Responses: intense emotional reactions, both positive and negative.

-- Natural Counselors: Many find themselves as a counselor to their friends or family.
+- Natural Counsellors: Many find themselves as a counsellor to their friends or family.

-When an empath overthinking senses a situation involving showing empathy towards another, their brain registers it in the category of “importance.”
+When an overthinker empath senses a situation involving showing empathy towards another, they take it personal!

 What happens when an empath overthinks?
 A few consequences are given below: